 Cost of the procedure

-Apart from the possibility of referring the dispute to an ordinary court, you can also lodge an appeal with CEPANI within 15 days of the decision handed down by the Third-Party Decision-Maker.
+Apart from the possibility of referring the dispute to an ordinary court, you can also lodge an appeal with CEPANI within 15 days of the decision handed down by the third-party decider.
 This appeal term counts as an expiry term, which means that once this term expires, no appeal can be lodged with CEPANI anymore.

 The respondent in the appeal has in turn 7 days to respond to the arguments of the other party.
-After this period, CEPANI will appoint an appellate body of three Third-Party Decision-Makers.
+After this period, CEPANI will appoint an appellate body of three third-party deciders.
 This board must make a decision within thirty calendar days of the case being submitted.
 The decisions of this appellate body are final and not subject to higher appeal.